 What enhances our fascination with this topic is the fact that the fundamental questions remain unresolved.
 (That’s philosophy for you).
 If we do have access to true freedom, what does it look like?
 Convince me.
 You might be a living entity capable of performing actions—but how exactly do you qualify as an autonomous, self-determining agent who holds ownership of their will?
 What makes you you?
 What makes your actions yours?

 You are continually presented with choices in your head; but this doesn’t mean that these choices were ever yours to begin with.
 You might not be the true source of them, their origin.
-However free and complex they might seem, you could just be consciously aware what is determined by the Universe for you.
+However free and complex they might seem to you, you could just be consciously aware of what is determined by the Universe.
 No matter how intricate and unique life may seem to you, as watches were to 17th-century philosophers and nature was to them prior to the emergence of evolutionary theory, there is nothing intrinsic to the complexity of thought which constitutes your free will.

 The topic of free will is inherently tied to the concept of moral responsibility.
 It is through the assumption that you decide to perform an action that you are held responsible for carrying it out.
 Society is underpinned by such intuitions.

 This common-sense thinking is ubiquitous throughout the world: human beings, rational agents with apparent notions of right and wrong, are held morally responsible for many of their actions, be they good, bad, or neutral in their given contexts.
 As such, you would likely be praised for helping a blind man cross the street and you would likely be blamed for negligence for leaving your dog in the car on a sweltering day to go shopping.
 In each case we take it that you made a decision: that you could have carried on walking to work, ignoring the blind man crossing the street, and that you could have gone shopping another time but chose not to.